catchfu/EXUS/README.md

 - This MVP uses an in-memory chain; replace with an EVM devnet for smart contracts.
 - DSR delete currently removes user cNFT records only; chain is append-only and simulated.
 - Requests include `X-Request-Id` header for correlation; JSON logs capture request metadata.
+- Market data uses caching/backoff for external sources to reduce latency and rate limits.